Theories of Consciousness (tcc)

 Core claim: Consciousness correlates with recurrent (feedback) processing in sensory cortex, not with frontal broadcasting.
 Feedforward sweeps through the cortical hierarchy are unconscious; recurrent loops — where higher areas feed back to lower areas — generate phenomenal experience, potentially even without global access or reportability.

-The structural finding: Recurrence — self-referential processing where outputs loop back to become inputs — is a feature of conscious processing.
+The structural finding: Recurrence — feedback processing where outputs loop back to become inputs — is a feature of conscious processing.
 This finding cuts against GNW’s emphasis on frontal broadcasting and suggests that consciousness may be more closely tied to posterior cortical dynamics than to prefrontal-parietal workspace activity.
 Evidence from change blindness, inattentional blindness, and the preserved phenomenology of certain lesion patients supports this.

 The ontological packaging: RPT is typically neutral on deep ontology — Lamme himself focuses on the neural architecture rather than metaphysical questions.
 But insofar as recurrence is presented as the mechanism that produces phenomenal consciousness (rather than as its neural correlate), a physicalist commitment is implicit.
+The finding is about neural architecture; the production inference is the step that goes beyond it.

 Predictive Processing and Active Inference